-While best known for its annual Christmas tree sales lot in December, the Hunter Tree Farm property at 7744 35th Ave NE in Wedgwood, is now open to the community for year-round use.
-In the summer of 2011 the Wedgwood Community Council coordinated the creation of The Gathering Place at the Hunter Tree Farm.
+While best known for its annual Christmas tree sales lot in December, the Hunter Tree Farm property at 7744 35th Ave NE in Wedgwood, is open to the community for year-round use.
+In the summer of 2011 Wedgwood neighborhood activists coordinated the creation of The Gathering Place at the Hunter Tree Farm.
 The project was guided by the Pomegranate Center in Issaquah, and was made possible by a grant from Green Mountain, parent corporation of Tully’s Coffee.

 A unique feature of the Wedgwood neighborhood is its two privately owned but publicly-accessible open spaces on 35th Ave NE: a grassy lot nearest to the corner of NE 80th Street, owned by Wedgwood Presbyterian Church, and the Hunter Tree Farm property at 7744 35th Ave NE between the grassy lot and the Wedgwood Post Office.
 In 2011 a grant-funded project called The Gathering Place enhanced the site of the Hunter Tree Farm which made the space more usable, with ground improvements and art.